Sturnira parvidens

-Sturnira parvidens is a species of leaf-nosed bat found in Central America.
+The little yellow-shouldered Mesoamerican bat (Sturnira parvidens) is a species of leaf-nosed bat found in Mexico and Central America.

 Taxonomy

 It was described as a subspecies of the little yellow-shouldered bat (Sturnira lilium) in 1917 by American zoologist Edward Alphonso Goldman and given the trinomen S. lilium parvidens.
 The holotype had been collected in 1903 by Goldman and Edward William Nelson at "Papayo", given as 25 mi northwest of Acapulco, Mexico.
 The species name "parvidens" derives from Latin parvus, meaning "small", and dens, meaning "tooth".
 The little yellow-shouldered bat has been recognized as a species complex, and some authors have considered S. parvidens as a separate species since 2000.
 In 2013, a genetic study further supported that it should be recognized as a full species.
 It forms a clade with Sturnira bakeri.

 Description

+Sturnira parvidens is a medium-sized bat, with a head-body length of 6–7 cm and weighing 12–19 g.
+Individuals have a forearm length of approximately 41 mm.
+It has a short, broad head with large eyes and relatively short, rounded ears.
+It has a comparatively small nose-leaf, with an oval to lanceolate tip.
+The lower lip bears a central pad surrounded by a semi-circular row of wart-like structures.
+The main part of the wing membrane extends down to the ankles; the bat has no tail and only a vestigial tail membrane.
+The wings have an aspect ratio of 6 and a wing loading of 12 kg/m2.